Facebook ban on new political ads starts off with major hiccups

 “As we made clear in our public communications and directly to campaigns, we prohibit ads that say ‘Vote Today’ without additional context or clarity,” Facebook spokesman Joe Osborne said.

-The policy says that candidates should run ads that will “stay relevant” through election day.
+The policy says that candidates should run ads that will “stay relevant” through Election Day.

 “For instance, it’s best to reference voting on ‘Election Day’ or ‘November 3’ versus ‘tomorrow’ or ‘today,” it reads.